 Who Should Avoid Certain Flours?

-Those looking for specific textures should avoid all-purpose flour for specialized baking like bread or cakes.
-If you’re aiming for a light and airy cake, steer clear of bread flour.
-Whole wheat flour might not be the best choice for those seeking a light, fluffy texture without adjustments.
+Those looking for specific textures should avoid all-purpose flour for specialized baking.
+If you’re aiming for a light and airy angel food cake, all-purpose will fall flat.
+Steer clear of bread flour for cookies if you want them crisp or chewy in a specific way; it might make them tough.